 Historically peak energy demand has occurred during winter.
 During winter Mid Canterbury’s energy demand is typically around 5% of the Upper South Island’s total demand.
 This means Transpower would allocate 5% of their group interconnection charges to Mid Canterbury.

 However, due to increasing summer time energy demand, summer peaks can occur.
 When they do, Mid Canterbury’s share of total energy demand increases to 20%.
 The increase compared to winter is due entirely to irrigation use in the region.
 As such, when summer peaks occur, Transpower allocate Mid Canterbury a proportionally higher share of their interconnection costs.

-In the current financial year, interconnection costs for Mid Canterbury are $4.3 million due to mostly winter peaks in the prior year.
-For the next financial year, Transpower are allocating $14.5 million in charges to Mid Canterbury because of the summer peaking issue.
+For this financial year, Transpower are allocating $14.5 million in charges to Mid Canterbury because of the summer peaking issue.

 Weather is the primary factor that determines winter vs. summer peaking events.
 A summer with good rainfall and lower temperatures, followed by a cold winter, will typically result in a winter peaking situation (lower costs to Mid Canterbury).
 Counter to this, a hot and dry summer, followed by mild winter can result in a predominantly summer peaking situation.
 This is a poor outcome for Mid Canterbury since summer peaks drive higher Transpower charges.

 Only through reducing energy demand at peak times can Transpower’s costs be reduced.
 In Mid Canterbury this can only be achieved by reducing irrigation demand during certain times.

 Active steps can be taken to reduce the likelihood of summer peaks.
 Reduction in peak energy demand is most important during the following conditions: